yjxiong/paper-man/index.md

 ###Recent Activities
 - One paper accepted to CVPR 2015. <font color="ff0000">***NEW!***</font>
-- Visiting Researcher at Google.
+- Visiting Researcher at Google from Jan 2015 - Apr 2015.
 - One paper accepted to NIPS 2014.
 - One paper accepted to ICCV 2013.
 - Started doing research on Face Recognition.